 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 15 to 32 of this report.
+The notes to the financial statements can be found on pages 14 to 32 of this report.

 Other information.
 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the CRA's budget to actual results for the General Fund for the current year.
-Required supplementary information can be found on pages 33 to 39 of this report.
+The CRA adopts an annual appropriated budget for its General Fund, for which a budgetary comparison schedule has been provided on pages 33 to 39 to demonstrate compliance with this budget.
 In addition, separate financial statements for the CRA's component unit, the Block 60 Parking Condominium Association, Inc. are presented as other supplementary information on pages 40 to 43.